 - a All employees of the Council are covered by employment legislation dealing with employment rights, discrimination in employment, unfair dismissal, redundancy and similar matters. - b All emoloyees will have a contract of employment stating the terms and consistions which s/he is employed.
-This will effectively be administered by the Chairman or designated councillor acting with the authority of the Council.. - c Should the Clerk to indisposed and unable to perform their duties for whatever reason then the Council will make suitable arrangements for the Clerk's responsibilities to be acquitted, this could include the employments of a locum. - d The Council has adopted the following policies which it adheres to: - a.
+This will effectively be administered by the Chair of council or designated councillor acting with the authoirity of the Council.. - c Should the Clerk to indisposed and unable to perform their duties for whatever reason then the Council will make suitable arrangements for the Clerk's responsibilities to be acquitted, this could include the employments of a locum. - d The Council has adopted the following policies which it adheres to: - a.
 Complaints procedures - b.
 Disciplinary - c.
 Grievance - d.
-Equality and diversity a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council.
+Equality and diversity